charlietharas/charlietharas.github.io/_pages/about.md

 ## Undergrad
 **Williams College**, Williamstown, MA, 2023-2027 (Bachelor of Arts)

-Anticipated double major in Computer Science and Mathematics, with a concentration in Cognitive Science. l'm currently participating in student computer science and reseach organizations, and I'm looking to conduct research at Williams on natural language processing.
+Anticipated double major in Computer Science and Mathematics, with a concentration in Cognitive Science.
+I'm currently participating in student computer science and research organizations, and I'm looking to conduct research at Williams on natural language processing.
+I'm also very actively involved with the climbing team: I teach bouldering PE classes, host climbing facility open hours, and compete regionally in bouldering.
 Things are still ramping up, so stay tuned!

 ## High School